VNagyte/Raman-for-Graphene-with-tPA/README.md

-# Welcome to Raman spectroscopy analysis tool for graphene
+# Welcome to graphene Raman spectroscopy analysis tool

 Raman spectroscopy analysis script created to evaluate Raman parameters of graphene and detect trans-polyacetylene chains.
 By performing individual Raman peak fittings of two areas: around G and 2D peaks, this makes it is possible consistently ectract information and analyse it.
 Additionally, the presence of trans-polyacetelyne chains evaluated.
 One has to remember that for accurate analysis, the Raman spectrum for G peak should start from 1050 cm<sup>-1<sup>.